 That said, depending your body weight and sleeping position, you may need something slightly firmer or softer.
 The chart below can help you identify the right firmness for you.

-All but one of the mattresses (the Saatva HD) listed below are compatible with an adjustable foundation.
+All of the mattresses in this guide are compatible with an adjustable foundation.
 Adjustable foundations are a great way to reduce lower back pain and they can also help with other pains (neck, shoulders, etc.) because they force you to sleep in a position that reduces stress and pressure on the lower back, while also maintaining a better spinal alignment.

 Our favorite adjustable foundations are: